HL7/fhir-mCODE-ig/input/pagecontent/mcode-patient-bundle.md

 - Medications (based on the value of `MedicationRequest.dosageInstruction.timing.event`)
 - Vital signs (based on the value of `effective`; if `effectivePeriod` is provided, use the end of the `Period` for date comparisons)

 Other resources SHALL NOT be filtered based on the `date` parameter.
-This is because the behavior must be specified to avoid ambiguous behavior, which would make implementation more difficult with little practical benefit.
+There are two reasons for this:

+1. The primary goal of date filtering is performance optimization: there may be _many_ instances of the resources listed above, and filtering by date avoids sending large amounts of data over the wire that would be immediately discarded via client-side filtering by the Receiver.

+2. Resources may have multiple date elements, and the optimal approach for filtering on these may differ by use case.
+Filtering these elements client-side rather than server-side allows for more flexibility, with no significant downside for resources with few instances.

 ## References